Discipline in middle school or high school

 • 3 elected representatives of parents of pupils

-• 2 elected student representatives
+• 2 elected representatives of the pupils.

 All members are members of the institution's board of directors.